gee-community/example-scripts/ConfusionMatrices/confusionMatrix.array.md

-# ConfusionMatrix.array
+# confusionMatrix.array
-- creates a creates a new two-dimensional array from a specified confusion matrix.
+- Creates a creates a new two-dimensional array from a specified confusion matrix.

 ## Syntax